So here we are halfway through 2020, and this seems like a good time to take stock of Mum’s the Boss.

 In the middle of all of this, the menopause hit me good and hard – which is one of the reasons why I set off on my quest for natural remedies like essential oils.
 That journey is now an essential part of me, and will probably find its way into the blog because it’s who I have become.

 I have a huge amount to be grateful for, don’t get me wrong.
 And although I flirted with the outer edges of depression at times during the last five years, I didn’t completely fall into the dark pit, thank goodness.

 Somehow I have found sufficient resilience within myself to hold myself together and to heal myself and care for others.
 But it’s still a colossal struggle some days, and I know I’m not alone in this.

 Now that I have the time and inclination to come back to this blog, I did wonder to myself whether I still had an audience at all, was anyone out there to listen to my inane ramblings?
 Ratings had certainly gone down and my email list had dwindled to almost nothing.

-So the last three months have been an experiment – I have been writing again and curating posts from elsewhere too.
+So recently have been writing again and curating posts from elsewhere too.
 I have taken some hesitant steps back out into social media land and decided to have a go at Pinterest,

 And the definitive answer is yes – I most certainly do still have a potential readership and a market, although perhaps not the one that I thought I was appealing to.

-Pinterest has gone absolutely bananas over the last three months, but it seems the things that people are flocking to are my smoothie recipes, healthy eating tips, my stuff about doTERRA and also some of my parenting posts.
+Pinterest has gone absolutely bananas over the last three months, but it seems the things that people are flocking to are my smoothie recipes, healthy eating tips, and also some of my parenting posts.